-- Multiple federal education loans are combined to create one loan and one monthly payment.
+Multiple federal student loans are combined into one loan with one monthly payment.

-- Interest rate is determined by the average rates of all loans being consolidated
+Your interest rate is the average rate of all loans being consolidated.

-- You may be able to extend the length of your loan.
-This can result in lower monthly payments, however you may end up paying more over time.
+You may be able to extend the length of your loan, which can lower your monthly payments, but result in more payments over time.

-- Multiple federal (and private) education loans are combined to create one loan and one monthly payment.
+Multiple federal and private student loans are combined into one loan with one monthly payment.

-- A new interest rate is calculated, based on your credit history and overall financial health.
+Your new interest rate is based on your credit history and financial health.

-- Note: when you refinance federal student loans with a private lender, you forego federal student loan protections, such as public service forgiveness and income based repayment plans.
+Refinancing federal student loans with a private lender will forego federal student loan protections, such as public service forgiveness and income-based repayment plans.